eclipse-archived/ceylon-lang.org/documentation/1.0/tour/index.md

 see the message `Hello, World!`.
 You will find the compiled module archive `default.car` in the directory `./modules/default`.

-*If you're having trouble getting started with the command line tools, the [command line distribution](/download) of Ceylon contains a file named `README.md` in the root directory that contains instructions on compiling and running the simple examples in the `samples/` directory.*

 A very useful trick is:

 <!-- lang: bash -->